 - Semi-structured interviews were conducted with 25 participants.

 Don’t evaluate validity, obstacles or limitations here—the goal is not to give an account of the methodology’s strengths and weaknesses, but to give the reader a quick insight into the overall approach and procedures you used.

-- Analysis of the responses has shown that there is a strong correlation between coffee consumption and productivity.
+- Our analysis has shown a strong correlation between coffee consumption and productivity.

-- Analysis of the responses shows that there is a strong correlation between coffee consumption and productivity.
+- Our analysis shows a strong correlation between coffee consumption and productivity.

-- Analysis of the responses showed that there was a strong correlation between coffee consumption and productivity.
+- Our analysis showed was a strong correlation between coffee consumption and productivity.

 Depending on how long and complex your research is, you might not be able to include all results here.
 Try to highlight only the most important findings that will allow the reader to understand your conclusions.

-Finally, state the main conclusions of your research: what is your answer to the problem or question?
+Finally, state the main conclusion of your research: what is your answer to the research question?
 The reader should finish with a clear understanding of the central point that your research has proved or argued.
 Conclusions are usually written in the present simple tense.

-- Based on these results, we concluded that coffee consumption increases productivity.
+- We concluded that coffee consumption increases productivity.

-- Based on these results, we conclude that coffee consumption increases productivity.
+- We conclude that coffee consumption increases productivity.